-Besides travel, design and photography, another big hobby of mine is learning foreign languages.
-Therefore I am overjoyed that during the last few years online learning tools have become more and more prominent.
+Besides travel and photography, another big hobby of mine is learning foreign languages.
+During the last few years online learning tools have become more and more prominent in everyday life.
 What’s even better, a lot of them are free!
-Websites like these are still taking their first real steps into the big and scary world (wide web) and are still (partly) operating in Beta version, but they are all worth giving a try, you can take my word for it!
-Below I’ve listed my top 3 language learning websites and their particular features, so you’ll be able to determine which website will suit your needs and preferences best.
+Websites like these are still taking their first steps into the world wide web.
+Most are still (partly) operating in Beta versions, but they are all worth giving a try.
+I’ll give you my word!
+More and more language learning websites have been popping up everywhere and they all have their own particular features.
+Below I’ve listed and explained my top 3 free language learning websites.
+Hopefully, after reading this article, you’ll be able to determine which website will suit your needs and preferences best.

 → Visit Duolingo

 Instreamia (previously StudyStream) is my least favourite website among these three, but hey, it still made the top 3!
-I have to say that I find Instreamia a lot less user friendly, compared to Memrise and Duolingo, as its ways are a lot less straightforward.
-However, at the same time, this is also its biggest advantage.
+I have to say that I find Instreamia a lot less user friendly, especially compared to Memrise and Duolingo.
+Its ways are simply not as straightforward.
+At the same time, this is also its biggest advantage.
 Instreamia leaves a lot of room to adjust your language tool to your own personal preferences.
-The user is able to choose their own (music) videos and articles in the language you are aiming to learn, from which you will practise listening, comprehension and grammar.
-So even though Instreamia is not my absolute favourite website (as it seems I’m really just too lazy to look for my own content), it might still be the perfect tool for you.
-Instreamia currently offers English, Spanish, Portuguese, Japanese and Italian.
+You are able to choose your own (music) videos and articles in the language you are aiming to learn, from which you will practice listening, comprehension, and grammar.
+So even though Instreamia may not be right at the top of my list, it might still be the perfect tool for you.
+Instreamia offers English, Spanish, Portuguese, Japanese and Italian.

 → Visit Instreamia